 There are many problems a small business owner faces today.
 Inflation and taxes can be a big problem and finding hired help when you need it.
 However, what are the 5 issues small business owners face today?
-Let’s look at them and the business owner quotes to help you overcome them.
+Let’s look at them and the business owner quotes to help you overcome these problems.

 Here are 5 Small Business Owner Quotes to Help You Overcome Problems You Face

 1. Funding And Finances

 Today inflation is really eating into many small business profits.
 From the fuel costs to the heating and cooling costs of running your business, it costs much more today than a year ago.
 But what about your little expenses?

 “Beware of little expenses.
 A small leak will sink a great ship.” – Benjamin Franklin

 Little Expenses Of A Small Business Owner

 Do you know those little expenses that seem to sneak up on you every month?
 The ones that you almost don’t even notice until they’ve added up?
 Well, they can really add up quickly for your business if you’re not careful.